huglovefan/cfgfs/README.md

 ## Installation

-1. Run `make && make install` to compile cfgfs and install the `cfgfs_run` symlink.
+1. Run `make && make install` to compile cfgfs and install the `cfgfs_run` script.
-2. Add `cfgfs_run %command%` to the beginning of the launch options for the game you wish to play.
+2. Add `cfgfs_run %command%` to the beginning of the game's launch options.
-   If you already have something using `%command%` there, then add only `cfgfs_run`.
+   If you already have something using `%command%` there, add only `cfgfs_run`.

 `script.lua` contains my "config", you'll probably want to delete most of it